Compare EE pay as you go deals

 Initially, you can sign up to a pack, chosen from the list above and depending on your needs in terms of data, minutes and texts.
 Or alternatively, you can simply order a free SIM from EE and consider what you need later on.
 Let's take a quick look at the benefits of choosing a SIM, along with a pack, from EE.

-- Packs keep things simple – Within the 30 days for which the pack is valid, you won't have to worry about running out of data, minutes or texts – provided of course you chose the right one
+- Packs keep things simple – Within the 30 days for which the pack is valid, you won't have to worry about running out of data, minutes or texts.
+As long as you buy a pack which costs £15 or more, you will get unlimited minutes and texts (the cheapest pack costs £10 and offers 500 minutes and unlimited texts.

-- Boosts every three months – If you buy a pack for three consecutive 30-day periods, you will receive bonus data.
+- Boosts after two months – If you buy a pack for two consecutive 30-day periods, you will receive 500MB of bonus data, each month for the next 12 months.
 Data rolls over, so this is quite a nice reward for being consistent with your usage

-- 4G network speeds – All PAYG customers get to use EE's fast 4G data network when downloading, browsing or streaming on their mobile
+- 4G network speeds – All PAYG customers get to use EE's fast 4G data network when downloading, browsing or streaming on their mobile.
+EE has the fastest mobile network in the UK by quite a margin.
+EE doesn’t currently offer 5G access to pay as you go customers.

 - Data rollover – If you don't use all your data one month, it will roll over to the following month, allowing you to purchase a smaller, and cheaper pack